Hog-CERN/Hog/docs/01-Getting-Started/04-otherFeatures.md

 [^4]: Also .ext files exist.
 They are used to handle external files that are protected by copyright and cannot be published on the repository.
 Will will not discuss that in this quick guide.

 ### Source list files
 **.src files** contain HDL files used for synthesis taken from the repository.
 HDL files coming from one .src list-file, are  included into the Vivado project in the same library, named after the .src file itself.
-For example if we have a lib_1.src file in our list directory, containing filenames inside, like this:
+For example if we have a lib_1.src file in our list directory, containing file names inside, like this:

 ```
     ../../lib_1/hdl/file1.vhd